-transit corridors, as well as in regional growth centers.
+The region's continuing expansion of high capacity transit, including light rail and bus rapid transit, provide one of the best opportunities to expand housing options available to a wide range of incomes.
+Such housing will be particularly valuable to low-income households, who are the most dependent on transit and yet often the least able to benefit from these neighborhood amenities due to increasing costs nearby.
+This recommendation recognizes that the region must promote or require affordable housing near high-capacity transit stations and along transit corridors, as well as in regional growth centers.
 Additionally, an emphasis should be placed on developing and preserving units that meets the needs of the lowest income households, including families and a balanced mix of unit sizes (studio through three-bedroom units).

-Strategy A: Implement comprehensive inclusionary/incentive housing policies in all existing and planned frequent transit service to achieve the deepest affordability possible through land use incentives to be identified by local jurisdictions, which may include:
+Strategy A: Implement comprehensive inclusionary/incentive housing policies all existing and planned frequent transit service to achieve the deepest affordability possible through land use incentives to be identified by local jurisdictions, which may include:

 - a.
 Increased density

 - b.
 Reduced parking requirements

 - c.
 Reduced permit fees

 - d.
 Exempted impact fees

 - e.
 Multi-family property tax exemptions

 - f.
-Programmatic Environmental Impact Statements
+Programmatic EIS

-- County or Affordable Housing Committee to provide technical assistance in designing inclusionary/incentive housing programs - County or Affordable Housing Committee to provide website of example ordinances - All parties propose and apply for State planning dollars - City and the County to evaluate and update zoning in transit areas in advance of transit infrastructure investments - Cities and the County to evaluate the impact of development fee reductions in transit areas and implement reductions if positive impact - Affordable Housing Committee to regularly measure implementation against goal
+- County or governance organization to provide technical assistance in designing inclusionary/incentive housing programs - County or governance organization to provide website of example ordinances - All parties propose and apply for State planning dollars - Evaluate and update zoning in transit areas in advance of transit infrastructure investments - Evaluate the impact of development fee reductions in transit areas and implement reductions if positive impact - Regularly measure implementation against goal homes were added in station areas